dhalavach/crud-api-ts-webpack/README.md

 There is no frontend with UI, please use Postman for testing

+Code on the main and develop branches is mostly identical; I have created a pull request mostly to fulfil RS School task requirement.
+Just clone and test the main branch!

 if you have any questions, please email halavach@protonmail.com Cheers!